-Sometimes the objective is not to separate groups of individuals, but to identify patterns of variation imputable to dietary trends.
+Sometimes the objective is not to separate groups of individuals but to identify patterns of variation imputable to dietary trends.
 This is exactly what trident enabled in case study B: despite PC1 values overlapping between cercopithecid species, we can distinguish a continuum from strict leaf consumption to staple seed predation (Fig. 4).
 The most folivorous species (Trachypithecus auratus, Colobus guereza and Piliocolobus badius) have the lowest PC1 values, whereas opportunistic terrestrial cercopithecines and papionines show higher PC1 values, with the highest values found in Lophocebus albigena and Macaca sylvanus, two notable seed eaters (Lambert et al., 2004; Kato et al., 2014).
 Detecting this pattern required trident for ranking variables by mean p-value of Tukey’s HSD and for performing multivariate analysis on the best non-correlated variables, but also the R environment for ordering species-related boxplots by ascending mean (Fig. 4C).
 It shows the interest of nesting trident within the R environment: accessing a broad range of libraries for complementing and leveraging functions from the R package trident.

-trident also allows to inspect surfaces using 2D and 3D maps – although these functions are not implemented into the interface, they can be launched from R (see Supplementary Materials 2).
+The trident package in R (but not the graphic interface) also allows to inspect surfaces using 2D and 3D maps – although these functions are not implemented into the interface, they can be launched from R (see Supplementary Materials 2).
 Here, the highest PC1 values are characterized by high maximal complexity, but also deeply worn surfaces (Fig. 4D).
 In contrast, the lowest PC1 values are characterized by a low complexity and shallow wear marks (Fig. 4E).
 Both a higher complexity (Ramdarshan et al., 2016) and larger, deeper pits (Teaford, 1985, 1988) have been associated to the ingestion of large amounts of seed kernels, which is consistent with the pattern observed on Fig. 4C.
 It is also consistent with Asfc2 successfully separating seed-eating cercopithecids in previous studies (e.g., Thiery et al., 2021).
 In short, trident helps detect patterns in dental microwear textures, but it also and foremost helps interpret them in biomechanical or ecological terms.

-Case study C: Comparison with extant species to infer the diet of extinct species
+Case study C: Comparison with extant species to infer the diet of extinct ruminants

-The last key use of trident is inference of diet, either in extant or in extinct species.
+The last key use of trident is the inference of diet, either in extant or in extinct species.
 In case study C, we could infer the diet of Gazellospira torticornis, an extinct antelope from the Early Pleistocene of Greece (Hermier et al., 2020).
 To do so, we used trident to perform a PCA on the best ranked, non-correlated variables regarding their ability to separate four ruminants from the Bauges Natural Regional Park with known differences in diet, ranging from selective browsing to grass-dominated mixed feeding habits.
 We then added G. torticornis specimens as supplementary individuals to the PCA.
 This analysis showed that G. torticornis had low values of anisotropy, especially the 1st quartile (Rmax.min.25, Fig. 5), which is similar to Ovis gmelini and Rupicapra rupicapra.
 Both are mixed-feeding species: O. gmelini musimon eats grasses in complement with dicots foliages, shrubs and herbaceous dicots (Redjadj et al. 2014; see also Marchand et al., 2013), while R. rupicapra alternates between grass and foliage depending on seasons (Redjadj et al. 2014; see also Peréz-Barberia et al., 1997).
 G. torticornis likely was a mixed feeding species, incorporating both grasses and lignified tissues in its diet.